strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/introduction.md

   | [use-uid-for-config-namespace](https://github.com/strapi/strapi/blob/v5/main/packages/utils/upgrade/resources/codemods/5.0.0/use-uid-for-config-namespace.code.ts)                | Replace string dot format for config get/set/has with uid format for 'plugin' and 'api' namespace where possiblenamespace                                                                                       |
   | [utils-public-interface](https://github.com/strapi/strapi/blob/v5/main/packages/utils/upgrade/resources/codemods/5.0.0/utils-public-interface.code.ts)                            | Update utils to use the new public interface                                                                       |

-2. Go over the changes made by the upgrade tool to **check if you have to manually complete some code updates**.
+2. Go over the changes made by the upgrade tool to **check if you have to manually complete some code updates**:

   Look for `__TODO__` automatically added to your code by the codemods.

-## Check and handle manual upgrades
+## Step 3: Check and handle manual upgrades

 The following main changes might affect your Strapi application and require you to do some manual actions.